Panpz202006/DUMFNet/README.md

 python train.py
 ```

-- After trianing, you could obtain the outputs in './results/' </br>

 **3. Test the DUMFNet**
 First, in the test.py file, you should change the address of the checkpoint in 'resume_model'.

 ```
 python test.py
 ```

-- After testing, you could obtain the outputs in './results/' </br>